blazecolby/blazecolby.github.io/docs/ui-components/typography.md

     with open(name, 'a') as f:
         f.write(out)
 ```
-Next we convert out labelmap to a tfrecord file which is a binary format for Tensorflow.
+Next we convert out labelmap to a tfrecord file which is a binary format for Tensorflow.<br />
 Below, class_text_to_int() allows us to convert our text labels to integer values, which will then be converted to our tfrecord format.
 ```
 Usage: